Undertone0809/broadcast-service/README.md

 - ~~optimize the syntax expression of broadcast-service~~
 - provide more test cases
 - provide the ability to subscribe the topic and callback once
-- Support for fuzzy subscriptions
+- support for fuzzy subscriptions
 - ~~the publisher of the topic can provide a return value~~
 - optimize usage in class ('self' params problem)
 - build observer mode